Standing for justice. Building resilience. Creating hope.

 This thoughtful synthesis of art and history is intended to inspire reflection, dialogue, and ultimately, hope for a future defined by understanding and unity.

-📍 Where: Human Rights Research and Education Centre, Fauteux Hall (5th floor)
+📍 Where: Human Rights Research and Education Centre, Fauteux Hall (5th floor), University of Ottawa.

 When: March 30th - September 30th 2025